-Chapter 1: Getting Started explains how to install Rust, how to write a “Hello, world!” program, and how to use Cargo, Rust’s package manager and build tool.
-Chapter 2: Programming a Guessing Game is a hands-on introduction to writing a program in Rust, having you build up a number-guessing game.
+Chapter 1 explains how to install Rust, how to write a “Hello, world!” program, and how to use Cargo, Rust’s package manager and build tool.
+Chapter 2 is a hands-on introduction to writing a program in Rust, having you build up a number-guessing game.
 Here, we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.
-If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.
-Chapter 3: Common Programming Concepts covers Rust features that are similar to those of other programming languages.
-Chapter 4: Understanding Ownership you’ll learn about Rust’s ownership system.
+If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, which covers Rust features that are similar to those of other programming languages; then, you can return to Chapter 2 when you’d like to work on a project applying the details you’ve learned.

-Chapter 5: Using Structs to Structure Related Data discusses structs and methods.
-Chapter 6: Enums and Pattern Matching covers enums, match expressions, and the if...let control flow construct.
-You’ll use structs and enums to make custom types in Rust.
+In Chapter 4, you’ll learn about Rust’s ownership system.
+Chapter 5 discusses structs and methods.
+Chapter 6 covers enums, match expressions, and the if let and let...else control flow constructs.
+You’ll use structs and enums to make custom types.

-Chapter 7: Packages, Crates, and Modules you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public application programming interface (API).
-Chapter 8: Common Collections discusses some common collection data structures that the standard library provides, such as vectors, strings, and hash maps.
-Chapter 9: Error Handling explores Rust’s error-handling philosophy and techniques.
+In Chapter 7, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public application programming interface (API).
+Chapter 8 discusses some common collection data structures that the standard library provides: vectors, strings, and hash maps.
+Chapter 9 explores Rust’s error-handling philosophy and techniques.

-Chapter 10: Generic Types, Traits, and Lifetimes digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
-Chapter 11: Writing Automated Tests is all about testing, which even with Rust’s safety guarantees is necessary to ensure your program’s logic is correct.
-In Chapter 12: An I/O Project: Building a Command Line Program we’ll build our own implementation of a subset of functionality from the grep command line tool that searches for text within files.
+Chapter 10 digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
+Chapter 11 is all about testing, which even with Rust’s safety guarantees is necessary to ensure that your program’s logic is correct.
+In Chapter 12, we’ll build our own implementation of a subset of functionality from the grep command line tool that searches for text within files.
 For this, we’ll use many of the concepts we discussed in the previous chapters.

-Chapter 13: Functional Language Features: Iterators and Closures explores closures and iterators: features of Rust that come from functional programming languages.
-Chapter 14: More About Cargo and Crates.io we’ll examine Cargo in more depth and talk about best practices for sharing your libraries with others.
-Chapter 15: Smart Pointers discusses smart pointers that the standard library provides and the traits that enable their functionality.
+Chapter 13 explores closures and iterators: features of Rust that come from functional programming languages.
+In Chapter 14, we’ll examine Cargo in more depth and talk about best practices for sharing your libraries with others.
+Chapter 15 discusses smart pointers that the standard library provides and the traits that enable their functionality.

-Chapter 16: Fearless Concurrency we’ll walk through different models of concurrent programming and talk about how Rust helps you program in multiple threads fearlessly.
-Chapter 17: Fundamentals of Asynchronous Programming we build on that by exploring Rust’s async and await syntax, along with tasks, futures, and streams, and the lightweight concurrency model they enable.
+In Chapter 16, we’ll walk through different models of concurrent programming and talk about how Rust helps you program in multiple threads fearlessly.
+In Chapter 17, we build on that by exploring Rust’s async and await syntax, along with tasks, futures, and streams, and the lightweight concurrency model they enable.

-Chapter 18: Object-Oriented Programming Features looks at how Rust idioms compare to object-oriented programming principles you might be familiar with.
-Chapter 19: Patterns and Matching is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs.
-Chapter 20: Advanced Features contains a smorgasbord of advanced topics of interest, including unsafe Rust, macros, and more about lifetimes, traits, types, functions, and closures.
+Chapter 18 looks at how Rust idioms compare to object-oriented programming principles you might be familiar with.
+Chapter 19 is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs.
+Chapter 20 contains a smorgasbord of advanced topics of interest, including unsafe Rust, macros, and more about lifetimes, traits, types, functions, and closures.

-Chapter 21: Final Project: Building a Multithreaded Web Server we’ll complete a project in which we’ll implement a low-level multithreaded web server!
+In Chapter 21, we’ll complete a project in which we’ll implement a low-level multithreaded web server!